drmohundro/presentations/applied-powershell/intro.md

 * Quick Intro
   * What is PowerShell?
-  * Simple syntax overview
+  * Quick syntax overview
-  * Quick script
+  * Quick script walkthrough
     * mo> what should I use?

 * More advanced